Published 11 November 2022

-Dorothy Gale is aboard a passenger ship sailing for Australia with Uncle Henry when a terrible storm, and her own reckless behavior, blows her into the sea, where she clings to life in a floating wooden chicken coop that also blew overboard.
-Compared to the house being carried away in the first novel, this more distressing because it seems more realistic—houses do not spin around intact inside a tornado, but a storm could blow a child into the ocean.
+Dorothy Gale is aboard a passenger ship sailing for Australia with Uncle Henry when a terrible storm blows her into the sea, where she clings to life in a floating wooden chicken coop that also blew overboard.
+Compared to the house being carried away in the first novel, this is more distressing because it seems more realistic—houses do not spin around intact inside a tornado, but a storm could blow a child into the ocean.
 Dorothy and the one surviving hen, Bill, wash up on the shore of a strange foreign land.
 Dorothy quickly realizes this is a “fairy country” or “fairyland” like Oz because Bill can talk there.
 (Note that in the novels, Oz and the other fairy countries are real and not dreams.)
-Being rather unimaginative, Dorothy says Bill must be named Billina because “Bill” is a boy’s name, Billina says she doesn’t care, and then they set out into the wilderness.
+Being an unimaginative stick-in-the-mud, Dorothy says Bill must be named Billina because “Bill” is a boy’s name, Billina says she doesn’t care, and then they set out into the wilderness.

 (Wikipedia claims that the Nome King is named Roquat the Red, but he only takes on that name later, presumably because he becomes so consumed with rage that he turns red.)